jballands/jonathanballands.me.old/README.md

 ## Usage

-You can run the project in two ways:
+My website uses a proprietary build mechanism using the [Gulp](http://gulpjs.com/) build system.
+You can use the application in the following ways:

 ### gulp